-A mortgage (ipoteca) is an in rem security which burdens real estate assets and, in particular, it is the most common form of security over real estate (which includes the land, buildings erected on it and fixtures which form part of those buildings).
+A mortgage (ipoteca) is an in rem security right (diritto reale di garanzia) which burdens real estate assets and, in particular, it is the most common form of security over real estate (which includes the land, buildings erected on it and fixtures which form part of those buildings).

-The creditor holding a receivable secured by a mortgage is entitled to start an expropriation (espropriazione) in respect of the burdened property.
-Following the enforced sale, the proceeds are distributed among all creditors in the enforcement procedure, after prior payment of the beneficiary of the mortgage.
+The creditor holding a receivable secured by a mortgage is entitled to start an expropriation procedure (espropriazione) and to be preferred over others on the proceeds of the sale of the property in such procedureconcerning the burdened property.
+Indeed, following the enforced sale, the proceeds are distributed amongst all creditors in the enforcement procedure, after prior payment of the beneficiary of the mortgage.

-A mortgage may burden not only the right of full ownership over real estate, but it may be established also over certain other real estate rights, eg rights to build (diritti di superfice), beneficial interests (diritti di usufrutto), bare ownership (nuda proprietà).
+A mortgage may burden not only the right of full ownership over real estate, but it may be established also over certain other real estate rights, e.g., rights to build (diritti di superfice), beneficial interests (diritti di usufrutto), bare ownership (nuda proprietà).